ZakeriaHirsi/personal-finance-service/docs/runbooks.md

 Once deleting old container, it should be zombie container so run within the EC2 instance:
-Run docker rm -f go-app-container
+Run docker rm -f go-app-container docker system prune

+When running into the error:
+write /var/lib/docker/tmp/GetImageBlob125147121: no space left on device

+Run:
+docker system prune